avatar42/genSpring/README.md

 Basically set your options in /genSpring/src/main/resources/sheet.properties <br>
 ** Note after a clean you will be asked to auth to Google to access the sheet.
 See target/tokens folder**

-## DB to create tables in (note if blank and db.driver=org.sqlite.JDBC creates a SQLite DB in sheet.outdir folder.
-See Db.getUrl(ResourceBundle bundle, String folder))
-db.url=jdbc:sqlite:L:/sites/git/genSpring/target/watchlistDB.sqlite
-## DB driver to use
-db.driver=org.sqlite.JDBC
-## optional output location
+## optional SQLite db output location
 sheet.outdir=../genSpringTest
 ## Google sheet to read from
 sheet.id=1-xYv1AVkUC5J3Tqpy2_3alZ5ZpBPnnO2vUGUCUeLVVE